German Shepherd dog food and feeding guide

 What should I feed my German Shepherd?

-We recommend a complete and balanced Fromm Puppy Gold large-breed formula appropriate for your dog’s life stage.
+We recommend a complete and balanced large-breed formula that matches your dog’s life stage.
 Look for an AAFCO statement for growth (puppies), including large-size dogs (70 lb+ as adult), or adult maintenance for grown dogs.
 Choose foods with quality animal protein as the first ingredient.

 Puppies